yangmzevery/Entropy-Guided/EfficientViT/README.md

-# EfficientViT for Image Classification
+# EfficientViT for Object Detection

-The codebase implements the image classification with EfficientViT.
+The codebase implements the object detection with EfficientViT.

 ## Get Started